• 14 years of online experience

 With b2b marketing, the target audience needs to be approached in a different way than with b2c, which requires a targeted b2b marketing approach.
 Online marketing is used for both, although there are still many opportunities within online marketing for b2b companies.

-To reach companies in the business market, a b2b marketing strategy will need to be chosen.
-With the right strategy, a company will sell its products and/or services to other companies.
+To reach companies in the business market, a marketing strategy will need to be chosen.
+With the right strategy, a business will sell its products and/or services to other businesses.
 A b2b marketing strategy usually targets a smaller customer base compared to b2c.
 This leaves room for more specialization in the marketing strategy and allows you to build good long-term relationships with customers.

 B2b businesses can offer a variety of products and services.
-They may be business services, such as the services of accountants, marketing agencies and website developers.
+They can be business services, such as the services of accountants, marketing agencies and website developers.
 Office supplies, cleaning supplies, raw materials or retail products.
-B2b businesses offer other businesses services and products that help them keep their business running and increase sales and profitability.

 B2b companies target the business market; other companies.
 They provide services or products that allow companies to reduce costs or increase sales.
-The b2b products or services affect a company's profitability.
+The products or services affect a company's profitability.
 Usually the decision maker is not - or not the only - end user.
 There are more interested parties in the purchase.
 This makes the decision process a lot more rational and less emotional.
-The buying process is relatively long with b2b services and products.
-Online marketing offers more and more opportunities for b2b companies to distinguish themselves, gain trust and retain (loyal) customers.
+The buying process is relatively long.
+Online marketing offers more and more opportunities for companies to differentiate themselves, gain trust and retain (loyal) customers.

 Need help growing your b2b business?
 Contact us with no obligation to see what we can do.